Azure/AzureDataLake/docs/Release_Notes/2017/2017_02_20/USQL_Release_Notes_2017_02_20.md

 #### U-SQL added file modification check in the compiler for catalog managed files

 U-SQL may have failed a job at runtime if a file has been changed in the account's `/catalog` directory without going through U-SQL statements.
 In this release, we have added compile-time checks for the file integrity.
-If a file has been tampered with (e.g., overwritten or removed at the file system level), the following error is raised:
+If a file has been tampered with (e.g., overwritten or removed at the file system level), the following error messages are raised:

-TBD
+If a table `T` got tampered with, the error message will read

+    Message: Table 'T' data files were modified directly.
+    Description: Tables are managed by the Catalog and should not be modified directly.
+    Resolution: DROP the current table and leverage CREATE or INSERT to modify the table in the future.

+If any file(s) of the registered assembly `A` got tampered with, the error message will read

+    Message: Assembly 'A' files were modified directly.
+    Description: Assemblies are managed by the Catalog and should not be modified directly.
+    Resolution: DROP current assembly and use CREATE ASSEMBLY to create it again.

 #### U-SQL Table types from a different database may now be referenced using 3-part naming